 Before you start doing any exercises, make sure you're all warmed up.
-Do 5-10 minutes of cardio plus a set or two of each exercise with smaller weights, to wake your muscles up.
+Do 5-10 minutes of cardio plus a set or two of each move with lighter weights to wake your muscles up.

 Important: if you are new to weight lifting, start even the 'proper' lifting with smaller weights you can easily manage and work your way up slowly, over a period of days, weeks or even months.
-No need to rush into an injury, you won't impress anybody with pulling your back doing 120 kilo deadlifts.
-Be sensible and if you are ever in doubt, just ask.
-There are plenty of PTs lingering around in any commercial gym and also, most of the buff people in gyms are more than happy to give you unsolicited advice.
+There is no need to rush into an injury; you won't impress anybody by pulling your back doing 120-kilo deadlifts.
+Be sensible and if you are ever in doubt, ask a professional.
+There are plenty of PTs lingering around in any commercial gym.
+Not to mention, most buff people in gyms are more than happy to give you unsolicited advice.